Clemapfel/crisp/docs/system/system.md

 sprite.create_from(color_image);
 ```

 Now we need to open a ``crisp::RenderWindow``.
-When creating it we supply it's resolution, the fps limit and wether or not it should be openend in fullscreen mode.
+When creating it we supply its resolution, the fps limit and whether it should be opened in full-screen mode.
 We then implement a *render-loop* which has the following steps (in order):

-1. Update the input component
+1. Update the input handler
 2. Clear the window
 3. Draw our entities
 4. Display the window

-(we will learn more about `crisp::InputComponent` later)
+(we will learn more about `crisp::InputHandler` later)

-This loop is continously executed until the user clicks the "x" button of the window.
+This loop is continuously executed until the user clicks the "x" button of the window or `exit()` is called from anywhere in the program.

 ```cpp
 // main.cpp